Infigo-Official/metabase/LocalSetup.md

 These instructions walk you through cloning Metabase, building the **v0.50.26** image, and running it locally with Docker Compose.

+> **NOTE!** Locally this won't run properly unless you have adjusted the crlf line endings that conform to the windows machine and there might be issues with that during the docker build image stage.
+This is why the test of all of this was done in Ubuntu VM that is inherently supports Linux and lf issues are non existent.

 ---

 ## Prerequisites